 - Arrive early.
 It’s important to show up early because you’ll want to allow yourself enough time to carefully inspect any vehicles you’re considering.
 Don’t be afraid to bring along a professional appraiser or knowledgeable friend with you.
 If you don’t have someone at hand, bring guidebooks, pricing information and basic inspection tools like a flashlight, magnet to check for filler and hand-held mirror to peer into tight spots.
 Take your time looking over the car and talk to the owner if you can.
 Ideally, you’ll want to hear it run and even go for a test drive if possible.

 - Ask a professional.
-Larger auction houses may offer concierge services that let you talk to someone knowledgeable about the car you’re looking for before the auction starts.
+Larger auction houses may offer concierge services.
+If so, you’ll be able to talk to someone knowledgeable about the car you’re looking for before the auction starts.
 They might even be able to arrange a pre-bid test drive depending on the auction company and the value of the car.

 - Be assertive.
 If you’re a bidder, that means you want to be as close to the auction block as possible.
-Make sure you sit or stand somewhere that you can’t be missed, and where you won’t lose the classic car you want.
-When raising your paddle or calling out your bid, be assertive so that there’s no doubt of your intentions.
+Sit or stand somewhere that you can’t be missed, and where you won’t lose sight of the classic car you want.
+Be assertive when raising your paddle or calling out your bid.
+This will ensure that there’s no doubt of your intentions.

 - Stay focused.
 While auctions can be a lot of fun and full of energy, there are also many distractions.
 If you’re serious about bidding on a car, it’s necessary to stay focused on the job at hand.
 Stay alert, pay attention and be ready to bid once your car crosses the block.